Book cover

 }

 Solution: To address this issue, we can create an object that emulates the real object, but only for testing purposes.
 This kind of object is called a mock (or stub).
-In our example, the mock must implement the BookService interface and, therefore, the search method.
-However, this implementation is partial, as the mock simply returns the titles of predefined books without accessing any remote server.
+In our example, the mock must implement the BookRepository interface and, therefore, the search method.
+However, this implementation is simplified, as the mock simply returns the titles of predefined books without accessing any remote server.
 An example is shown below:

 class BookConst {